We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Capable of carrying up to seven bikes at once, the VelociRAX is versatile, economical, and convenient, making it the best vertical bike rack on the market.
 So when it’s time to haul as many bikes as possible–think road trips, family bike days, or shuttle laps with friends–VelociRAX is our top choice.

 Offered in a number of models with capacities ranging from three to seven bikes, the five-bike 5X model is our favorite.
 The VelociRAX 5X is unique in that it has 15 inches of space between the baskets and lets you load five bikes regardless of handlebar shape, which is not possible with their other models that have 10 inches of spacing.
 Second, the combination of wheel basket and heavy duty rubber straps does an excellent job of securely holding bikes in place (even while shuttling rough roads).
-And finally, the VelociRAX undercuts the competition by a few hundred dollars while giving up nothing.
+And finally, the VelociRAX undercuts the competition by a few hundred dollars while giving up nothing in return.

 How it Compares

 It would be impossible to talk about the best vertical bike racks and not mention North Shore Racks, the OG for shuttle days and DH bikes.
 That said, they are no longer our rack of choice for such purposes (and haven’t been for a while).
 Their carrying method quickly wears through paint, and we’ve seen many rusted out models at local trailheads.
 Not to mention, they don’t pair well (or at all) with drop bar bikes, which makes them very singular in purpose.
-Other popular options include the 1UP USA Recon and Alta Racks.
-Each model differs slightly from the other, but all work and perform similarly to one another.
-The main differences are country of origin (both the Recon and Alta are made in the USA whereas the VelociRAX is not) and price (the VelociRAX undercuts both by a couple hundred dollars).

 Shop the VelociRAX 5X at:

-Best Pickup Truck Tailgate Pad
+Best Tailgate Bike Pad

 Price: $109 – $219 MSRP